sfc-gh-ashaikh/Snowbank_Hackathon/Covid Risk/README.md

 You will notice that by using Streamlit in Snowflake, it already takes care of authentication and connection to Snowflake for you.

-Use the following documentation to help you build your application.
+Use the following documentation to help you build your application:

 [Streamlit documention](https://docs.streamlit.io/library/get-started)

 [Snowpark with Python and Streamlit](https://quickstarts.snowflake.com/guide/getting_started_with_snowpark_for_python_streamlit/#0)